 A pillar of our school’s mission is to educate students for lives of service.
 Our community believes that an essential outcome of St. Margaret’s education is that students and graduates feel the compassion, responsibility and calling to serve others and be active and contributing citizens within their communities and the world.

-Our Episcopal identity guides our service learning program that focuses on empathy, understanding, compassion and activism, and begins with developmentally-appropriate activities in the Early Childhood School and builds through the Upper School years.
-Often the service experiences are tied to the content of our academic curriculum, making the service even more relevant and deepening the learning experience.
-Students have leveraged engineering skills to design and produce mechanical prosthetic hands for children in our EDGE Lab, traveled to the central coast of California to engage in drought reforestation actions as part of an AP environmental science, interviewed veterans and produced historical tributes in an grade 8 U.S. History, and organized relief efforts for the Nepal earthquakes as an extension of Model U.N. involvement among many other opportunities to learn and serve.
+Service learning at St. Margaret's is experiential and requires students to get proximate to the needs in the community they want to serve to understand real versus perceived needs.
+Often service learning is tied to the content of our academic curriculum, making the service even more relevant and deepening the learning experience in a real setting.
+Students have leveraged engineering skills to design and produce mechanical prosthetic hands for children, traveled to the central coast of California to engage in drought reforestation actions as part of an AP environmental science, interviewed veterans and produced historical tributes in grade 8 U.S. History, and organized hands-on relief efforts for those impacted by natural disasters as an extension of Model U.N. involvement among many other opportunities to learn and serve.

-As our students graduate, they are keenly aware of the global and local needs that face our communities, and feel a sense of ownership, ability and responsibility to take action.
+As our students graduate, they are keenly aware of the global and local needs that face our communities, and feel a sense of agency, ability and responsibility to take action.
 St. Margaret’s graduates have gone on to stellar involvement with Teach for America, Habitat for Humanity, Global Works, and other organizations that catalyze service in communities near and far.
 We understand that these great things all stem from the importance of small things; developing understanding, nurturing compassion, and deepening curiosity.
 Students who think, care; and students who care, do something.